AdaCore/gnatstudio/docs/users_guide/extending.rst

 * :file:`shell_lang` (optional)

   Which language the command in :file:`shell_cmd` is written.
-The default if that the command is written for the GPS shell.
+The default if that the command is written for the GNAT Studio shell.

 * :file:`module` (optional)

-  The filter only matches if the current window was created by this specific GPS module.
+  The filter only matches if the current window was created by this specific GNAT Studio module.
 For example, if you specify :file:`Source_Editor`, the filter only matches if the active window is a source editor.

-  You can obtain the list of module names by typing :command:`lsmod` in the shell console at the bottom of the GPS window.
+  You can obtain the list of module names by typing :command:`lsmod` in the shell console at the bottom of the GNAT Studio window.

   This attribute is useful mostly when creating new contextual menus.